-You can get insurance on a car that was previously issued a salvage title and rebuilt after being salvaged, though your policy won’t be as well-rounded as a non-salvaged car’s coverage.
+You can get insurance on a car with a salvage title after the car is repaired, inspected and issued a rebuilt title.
+At that point, you will be able to get liability insurance with the rebuilt salvage car, though some insurance companies will be hesitant to provide full coverage for the vehicle.
 Even after repairs, insurance companies are still hesitant to cover a car for its full market value if it was given a salvage title.
 Some companies refuse to insure such vehicles at all.

 Get the car repaired and inspected.

-Surrender your salvage title to the DMV and have it replaced with a rebuild title.
+Surrender your salvage title to the DMV and have it replaced with a rebuilt title.

 Shop around for coverage and get quotes from multiple insurers before purchasing a policy.
 Major insurance companies that cover repaired vehicles include Progressive and The Hartford.